 So what exactly is a barcode and how does it work?

 Each character in a barcode is represented by a pattern of wide and narrow bars.
 Barcode formats are based upon symbologies.
 There are different barcode symbologies each with its’ own pattern of bars.
 However, only a few of are widely used.
-A few of the most common bar code symbologies used today include codes 128 and 39.
+A few of the most common bar code symbologies used today include, particularly in asset tagging and tracking fixed assets, are codes 128 and 39.

 A barcode scanner uses a photo sensor to convert the barcode into an electrical signal.
 The relative widths of the bars and spaces are measured and the different patterns are translated back into regular characters.
 This information is passed to a computer for processing.
 Barcodes include start and stop characters designed to allow a barcode scanner to read a barcode forward and backwards.